 Neither the R-AH zoning district nor the Alternative Density Option is widely utilized throughout the County and are therefore ineffective.
-As part of the Land Development Code re-write with the County's consultant, Canin Associates Inc., staff will strengthen and improve these regulations to help encourage the development of affordable and workforce housing.
+As part of the Land Development Code re-write with the County's consultant, Canin Associates Inc., and staff will strengthen and improve these regulations to help encourage the development of affordable and workforce housing.

-Adopt New Comprehensive Plan Policies and Land Development Code Regulations to Address Missing Middle Housing Types
+• Adopt New Comprehensive Plan Policies and Land Development Code Regulations to Address Missing Middle Housing Types

 To respond to the need for affordable housing, the Regional Initiative reported that housing should be encouraged in multiple forms, densities, sizes, and locations.
-Through the Land Development Code (LDC) re-write process with the County's Consultant, staff will review and propose amendments to the LDC, and if necessary the Comprehensive Plan, to encourage a diversity of housing types such as tiny homes and missing middle housing types such duplexes and triplexes.
+Through the Land Development Code (LDC) re-write process with the County's Consultant, staff will review and propose amendments to the LDC, and if necessary the Comprehensive Plan, to encourage a diversity of housing types such as tiny homes, cottage courts, and other missing middle housing types such duplexes and triplexes.
+In addition, staff will analyze the potential of eliminating the minimum house size in certain zoning districts.